kxdang/SimpleReactToDo/README.md

 ## To Do Applicaton
-A functional, simple react app that probably has been beaten to death.
-However, this project served as a great exercise in reviewing React concepts such as props, components, state changes, handling form submissions.
+A functional, simple react app.
+This project served as a great exercise in understanding React concepts such as props, components, state changes and handling form submissions.
+I had fun creating this small projects.
+Hopefully there will be more!

 ## Demo